 I am becoming more and more disillusioned with SMART target setting and the related ILP process.
 I think we need to consider if it’s fit for purpose.
 The notion is that specific, measurable, achievable, realistic targets will help learners focus on steps for learning.
-However, what I generally see in colleges and what I experienced in a 20-year teaching career, was that the target setting and related ILP process is too often reduced to a lengthy paper exercise in which many students do not engage.
-Targets can be set by the teacher, in language that isn’t even student friendly in some cases.
+However, what I generally see in colleges and what I experienced in a 20-year teaching career, was that the target setting and related ILP process is too often reduced to a lengthy paper exercise in which many learners do not engage.
+Targets can be set by the teacher/tutor/assessor, in language that isn’t even student friendly in some cases.
 ILPs become another part of the monstrous paper trail of FE and only raise their head again on a stressful 1:1 review day.
 It’s all rather reductive and not a great help in creating an ongoing dialogue about learning.

 So I think we need to re-think SMART and put some attention on making targets: